hmallen99/viverse-docs/CreatorTools/webxr-optimization/web-optimization-principles.md

 ### 1. Leveraging Browser Technologies

-WebXR development optimization requires the use of unique browser APIs, such as WebGL, WebWorkers, and WebAssembly.
+Web development optimization requires the use of unique browser APIs, such as WebGL, WebWorkers, and WebAssembly.
 See the section below for leveraging browser APIs in 3D experiences.

 ### 2. Optimizing the Scene for the Browser